BigStickStudio/AudioTheorem/README.md

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.
+Additionally, without an explicitly stated agreement, any contributions submitted to this project, not inclusive of prior Apache-2.0 licensing, will be considered without any inclusive rights or entitlement to the lifetime of the work.

 [Original API Docs]: https://huhlig.github.io/musictheory-rs/
 [musictheory]: https://huhlig.github.io/musictheory-rs/